.Net Web Api Setup Guide

 https://localhost:7250/

-When you navigate to the localhost:7250 address, you will notice the client is already running.
+When you navigate to the localhost:7250 address, you will notice that a client is already running.
 The client instance you see here is actually being served from the static files found within the wwwroot folder of the AspNano.WebApi project.
-This is the ‘build’ version of the React client.
-When you set up the client project in the next guide, we will run the ‘development’ version on a different port and that is the one you will work on.
+This is the ‘build’ version of the Vue / React client.
+When you work with a client project, it will run the ‘development’ version on a different port (localhost:3000).

 https://localhost:7251/

-To learn about the .NET Api project, start with the Solution Overview documentation
+To learn about the .NET Web API project, start with the Solution Overview documentation.